brettneese/brettneese.xyz/posts/2019-03-12/k8s lab notes.md

 So the good news is: my [PR got accepted](https://github.com/opendatakit/aggregate/pull/439)!
 The bad news is: I still need to do more configuration work. 😞

 The best way in k8s to configure Pods is using [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) or [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
 With both ConfigMaps and Secrets, it's possible to bind mount the contents of a key/value pair into an appropriately named file in a directory on the container (or inject them as environment variables.)
-This would allow us to set a "security.properties" value in a ConfigMap and mount it into the appropriate spot for Aggregate.
+This will allow me to set a `security.properties` value in a ConfigMap and mount it into the appropriate spot for Aggregate.

 Unfortunately, it's not possible to mount individual *files* into existing directories, so it's not feasible to simply mount a file such as "security.properties" into ODK's configuration directory.

-This means I'm going to need to tweak the [Docker `entrypoint.sh` file a bit](https://github.com/brettneese/aggregate/commit/658e52f5a79008afcd927894db72eea01274d20d) to create symbolic links from a configuration directory into the appropriate web app directory in ODK.
+This means I needed to tweak the [Docker `entrypoint.sh` file a bit](https://github.com/opendatakit/aggregate/compare/master...brettneese:docker-entrypoint-tweaks) to create symbolic links from a configuration directory into the appropriate web app directory in ODK.

 This new code allows the bind-mounting of config files to `/etc/config/`.
 Any environmental variables that are set will override the values in those files, as was already the case.